-The Fairfield County Historical Parks Commission was established in 1981 and features 750 acres of parks and preserves throughout Fairfield County, including eleven of the thirteen townships.
+Fairfield County Park District (Fairfield County Parks) was established in 1981.
+It manages over 750 park acres throughout Fairfield County, in eleven of the thirteen townships.

-The Historical Parks is a separate governmental agency of the state of Ohio and is organized under Ohio Revised Code Section 1545 with the purpose of preserving Fairfield County’s unique cultural and historical settings.
-The Board of Park Commissioners set the policies and overall direction of the district.
-The Board of Park Commissioners is comprised of three citizen volunteers who are appointed by the Judge of the Probate Court of Fairfield County.
+Fairfield County Park District is a separate governmental agency of the State of Ohio that is organized under Ohio Revised Code Section 1545.
+Its purpose is to preserve Fairfield County’s unique cultural and historical settings.
+The Board of Park Commissioners sets the policies and overall direction of the District.
+The Board of Park Commissioners is comprised of citizen volunteers appointed by the Judge of the Probate Court of Fairfield County.

-The Historical Parks owes its very existence to the support of the volunteers and voters of Fairfield County.
-Its largest source of funding is through its ten-year, .4 mill levy that was approved by voters in November 2011.
-The levy funds provide the Historical Parks with a stable source of income, through which they can improve, maintain and operate existing parks, as well as acquire additional land for future preservation and recreation.
-Individual and corporate donations, bequests and gifts also play a key role in the funding of the Historical Parks.
-These donations make possible facility construction, programming and land acquisition that would otherwise not be possible through levy funds alone.
+Fairfield County Parks owes its very existence to the support of volunteers and voters of Fairfield County.
+The largest source of funding is through a ten-year, four mill levy that was approved by voters in November 2011.
+The levy funds provide a stable source of income, through which parks can be operated and maintained and, possibly, additional land can be acquired for future preservation and recreation.
+Individual and corporate donations, bequests and gifts also play a key role in funding.
+Donations make possible facility construction, educational programming, and so much more that would otherwise be impossible through levy funds alone.